goblimey/ntripcaster/README.md

     sudo apt install docker.io

-The Docker service needs to be set up to run when your VPS machne starts up:
+The Docker service needs to be set up to run when your VPS machine starts up:

     sudo systemctl start docker